 The JNF Parsons Water Fund

 The JNF Parsons Water Fund is overseen by a 28-member board of directors, each of whom has contributed a minimum of $100,000.
-Working closely with the Israeli Water Authority, Keren Kayemeth LeIsrael, local water associations, education and research institutions, and the Israel Defense Forces, the board is responsible for managing the selection of projects and overseeing implementation.
+Working closely with the Israeli Water Authority, Keren Kayemeth LeIsrael, local water associations, education and research institutions, and other entities, the board is responsible for managing the selection of projects and overseeing implementation.

 The Fund is named for the late Natan Parsons z”l of Boston, who served as JNF’s vice president for water projects and spearheaded the initiative before he passed away.
 An inventor with over 100 worldwide patents, Parsons was also co-founder of a charitable trust set up to fund scientific and social endeavors in Israel and the U.S.